pingswept/me30-website/content/logistics/exercises.md

 ![Typical BJT circuit](/img/typical-bjt-circuit.png)

 ## 5.5 Determine pin voltages and ideal resistor value for a BJT circuit (Sep.
-29)
+27 or Oct.
+2)

 1. Fill in the table below to indicate the voltage at E, B, and C when the input is (a) at ground and (b) at 3.3 V.
 2. What is an ideal value for the current-limiting resistor?